Falmouth Christmas Parade Set For Sunday - NewsBreak

 Firefighters battle mulch fire in Falmouth

 FALMOUTH – Firefighters battled a large mulch fire in Falmouth Sunday afternoon.
 Officials were called to Blacksmith Farms at 716 Blacksmith Shop Road shortly after noon.
 Two engines remained on scene for an extended time wetting down the pile.
-Falmouth Police reported that Blacksmith Shop Road was closed in the area and for motorists to avoid the area.
+Falmouth Police reported that Blacksmith Shop Road was closed in the area and for motorists to […] The post Firefighters battle mulch fire in Falmouth appeared first on CapeCod.com.

 Chimney fire extends into walls of house in Yarmouth